venom-blockchain/venom-blockchain.github.io/docs/start/maintain/01-how-to-become-a-validator.md

 sudo chown $VALIDATOR_USER:$VALIDATOR_GROUP /var/ever/rnode/
 ```

-1.3.
+__1.2.
 Check if the NTP service is UP and running
 ```bash
 systemctl status systemd-timesyncd
 ```

-Should show that service is up and running.
-If not - please refer documentation
+Should show that the service is up and running.
+If not - please refer to the documentation
 ```bash
 ● systemd-timesyncd.service - Network Time Synchronization
      Loaded: loaded (/lib/systemd/system/systemd-timesyncd.service; enabled; preset: enabled)